meteor/meteor/Development.md

 Any time a pull-request is submitted or a commit is pushed directly to the `devel` branch, continuous integration tests will be started automatically by the CI server.
 These are run by [Circle CI](https://circleci.com/) and defined in the [`circle.yml` file](./circle.yml) file.
 Even more specifically, the tests to run and the containers to run them under are defined in the [`/scripts/ci.sh`](scripts/ci.sh) script, which is a script which can run locally to replicate the exact tests.

 Not every test which is defined in a test spec is actually ran by the CI server.
 Some tests are simply too long-running and some tests are just no longer relevant.
 As one particular example, there is a suite of very slow tests grouped into a `slow` designator within the test framework.
-These can be executed by adding the `--slow` argument to the `self-test` command.
+These can be executed by adding the `--slow` option to the `self-test` command.

 > Please Note: Windows
 >